Pixelmator Pro vs Photoshop for iPad and Desktop (updated 2023)

 At the end of the day?

-In view of a wide spectrum of tools that Adobe has packaged into its image manipulation behemoth, “serious” users can not see Pixelmator Pro as a Photoshop substitution.
+In view of the wide spectrum of tools that Adobe has packaged into its image manipulation behemoth, “serious” users can not see Pixelmator Pro as a Photoshop substitution.

 Years of development of Photoshop also incorporated everything from 3D printing devices.